mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl plugin enable].
+   This command will be replaced in a future release with the mmctl command `mmctl plugin enable <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-plugin-enable>`__.

 Description
     Enable plugins for use on your Mattermost server.
 If enabling multiple plugins, use a space-separated list.